ikolith/citatel/book/p5_addendums_motivations_misc/shipped/dexhorse.md

 [Rules are bad](rulesbad.md).
 An edge case like this should prompt one to reexamine the ruleset in question.
 If there is an elegant intuitive change that would make the rules more useful and expressive, then that change should be made.
 If there is a small rule or condition that fixes the edge case, rounds the rules out, and gives players some more options, then that rule should be put in place.
 Neither of those things seem true.

 We could make people check more boxes when creating entities.
 Every score could come with a set of requirements.
 NPCs can be jammed into a typology where each type has slightly different rules and mechanics.
 When faced with ambiguity you can refer to rules for what a certain score means in a certain context in order to execute a predictable algorithm.
-This sounds miserable.
+Sounds crap.

 I call this DEX-rolling horse an edge case, but am I right about that?
 Yes.
 Is this really an edge case?
 Yes.
 There may be plenty of settings with lots of horses, but why would a horse be rolling a DEX check?
 How would you plan for that beforehand when creating the horse NPC?
 If you're in a prison cell trying to get your tied up horse to quietly grab the keys and toss them to you, friend you're in an edge case.
 The inconsistency that the original rule causes seems to demand some fix or a new rule.
 I would prefer not to create that rule.
 Just play the game, either the horse can't make the DEX check or you just make up something that lines up with the tone of your game, it's fine.